-- Many parks already have seasonal facilities, for example Shrub Oak Park, Downing Park, Junior Lake, etc. - Facilities should be provided only where they can be installed and maintained in a cost-effective manner. - A potential new facility could be at Railroad Station Park to serve trailway users.
+- Many parks already have facilities, for example Shrub Oak Park, Downing Park, Junior Lake, etc. - Facilities should be provided only where they can be installed and maintained in a cost-effective manner. - Candidate locations for new facilities include: Railroad Station Park, serving trailway users.